nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 Now, the part I'm mostly familiar with.
 Ingested docs have to go into an actual index, so let's make one akin to the example given.
+Strangely enough, the default pipeline provided is not an ID, but the actual name of the pipeline.
+I hope you took good notes!

 ```json
 PUT /super-awesome-nlp-index